pebakery/pebakery-docs/Commands/WIM/WimAppend.md

 # WimAppend

-Adds an image to an existing Windows Imaging File (.WIM).
+Adds an image to an existing Windows Imaging (.wim) file.

 ## Syntax